What You Need to Know About Geographic Information Systems Technician

 The states with the most job growth for Geographic Information Systems Technician are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-Salary for a Geographic Information Systems Technician
+Geographic Information Systems Technician Average Salary

-The salary for Geographic Information Systems Technicians ranges between about $47,350 and $144,820 a year.
+Geographic Information Systems Technicians make between $47,350 and $144,820 a year.

 Geographic Information Systems Technicians who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.